Eqnesto/Postman/README.md

 1. Clone the repository.
 2. Open Postman and import the collection and environment files.
 3. Select the correct environment.
-4. Right-click the collection and select "Run Collection."
+4. Right-click the collection and select Run Collection.
-5. Review the test results in the 'Tests' tab.
+5. Review the results in the Tests tab.